MicrosoftDocs/appcenter-docs/docs/transition/faq.md

 ### I use the HockeySDK without authentication, how can I do the same with the App Center SDK?
 We're currently working on improving this scenario.
 Until then, it will require to cancel the log-in request to receive the latest release from a public distribution group.
 On iOS, you will see two alerts and you should cancel both.

+### Why do downloads not count when using the HockeySDK for in-app updates?
+The download count for in-app updates doesn't work using the HockeySDK.
+To get download counts you have to switch to the App Center SDK.